cweill/gotests/README.md

   -template_params      read external parameters to template by json with stdin

-  -use_go_cmp           use cmp.Equal (google/go-cmp) instead of reflect.DeepEquals
+  -use_go_cmp           use cmp.Equal (google/go-cmp) instead of reflect.DeepEqual
 ```

 ## Contributions